TrainingByPackt/CPP-Data-Structures-and-Algorithm-Design-Principles/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/TrainingByPackt/CPP-Data-Structures-and-Algorithms/pulls)

 # CPP-Data-Structures-and-Algorithms
-C++ is a mature multi-paradigm programming language that enables you to write high-level code with great control over the hardware.
-Significant pieces of our software infrastructure today, including databases, browsers, frameworks, and GUI toolkits tend to be written in C++.
+C++ is a mature multi-paradigm programming language that enables you to write high-level code with a high degree of control over the hardware.
+Today, significant parts of software infrastructure, including databases, browsers, multimedia frameworks, and GUI toolkits, are written in C++.

-The course is structured in three parts: the first part covers data structures in detail, the second part explains basic algorithm design techniques, and the third part covers advanced techniques.
-You'll begin with an introduction to C++ data structures and see how to store data using linked lists, arrays, stacks, and queues.
-The second part of the course explains the greedy algorithms and the divide and conquer algorithms that facilitate faster computations in your programs.
-The third part of the course shows how by using graph algorithms and dynamic programming, you can develop applications that can perform high calculations.
+This course starts by introducing C++ data structures and how to store data using linked lists, arrays, stacks, and queues.
+In later chapters, the course explains the basic algorithm design paradigms, such as the greedy approach and the divide-and-conquer approach, which are used to solve a large variety of computational problems.
+Finally, you will learn the advanced technique of dynamic programming to develop optimized implementations of several algorithms discussed in the course.

-With this course, you’ll learn how to implement standard data structures and algorithms in idiomatic C++ 14/17 code that is efficient and also scales well.
+By the end of this course, you will have learned how to implement standard data structures and algorithms in efficient and scalable C++ 14 code.

 ## What you will learn
 * Build applications using hashtables, dictionaries, and sets